ValuJet Airlines: Fallout from the crash of Flight 592

 On September 26, 1996, ValuJet resumed flying with 15 jets, down from 52 before the crash, after complying with all DOT and FAA requirements.
 On November 4, 1996, ValuJet announced that Joseph Corr, the former CEO of Continental Airlines, would become CEO and President at a time when the airline was in serious trouble.
 Its highest-paying customers never returned, however, and the airline had lost $55 million since the crash of Flight 592.
 After the large amount of negative publicity surrounding the Flight 592 incident, ValuJet suffered serious financial problems.

 On July 11, 1997, the airline announced that it would merge with the much smaller Airways Corporation, parent of AirTran Airways; the merger was completed on November 17, 1997.
 Airways Corporation merged into the ValuJet's holding company, ValuJet, Inc. The merged company retained ValuJet's pre-1997 stock price history, but changed its name to AirTran Holdings.
 In November 1997, AirTran Holdings announced it would move its headquarters from Atlanta to Orlando.

 ValuJet Airlines was renamed AirTran Airlines after the merger.
 All fleet and operations were transferred to AirTran Airways in 1998, and the ValuJet Airlines/AirTran Airlines operating certificate was surrendered.
 ValuJet's legal existence ended in 1999 when AirTran Airlines merged into AirTran Airways.
 However, while the merged airline operated under AirTran's FAA certificate, it retained ValuJet's stock price history and was initially headed by ValuJet's management team.
 Thus, ValuJet was the nominal corporate survivor.

 AirTran, prior to its purchase by Southwest, made no notable mention of the ValuJet past.
 Instead, AirTran kept a large cache of ValuJet memorabilia, including radio ads, locked in an Atlanta warehouse.
 AirTran also opted not to make any major announcements on the crash's tenth anniversary out of respect for the victims' families.

 Fleet

-ValuJet operated an all-McDonnell Douglas fleet of 98 aircraft consisting of McDonnell Douglas DC-9s, along with a few McDonnell Douglas MD-80s.
-Most of the aircraft purchased were more than 15 years old, many obtained from other carriers.
+ValuJet operated an all-McDonnell Douglas fleet of aircraft consisting of McDonnell Douglas DC-9s, along with a few McDonnell Douglas MD-80s.
+Most of the aircraft purchased were more than 15 years old, obtained used from other carriers from around the world.
 ValuJet had on average one of the oldest fleets in America, averaging 27 years.
-All the planes were painted white with blue and yellow trim, with the smiling "critter" painted on both sides of the plane on the front.
+All the planes were painted white with blue and yellow trim, with the smiling "Critter" painted on both sides of the plane on the front.
+All aircraft were in a single class configuration.

+ValuJet was originally the launch customer of the MD-95, but the airline and the manufacturer of the would-be jet ceased operations before any were delivered.